The story started simple.

 Remember, not everything you do should be done for views and views only.

-However, if you want more views for LinkedIn, and still drive traffic to your content, there is a way you can do so, that is:
+However, if you want more views for your LinkedIn marketing, and still drive traffic to your content, there is a way you can do so, that is:

 Place your links in the first comment.